Faradar/Ludotienda/README.md

 - User authentication (signup, login, logout)
 - Browse categories and products
 - View product details
+- Image carousel in the product detail page for browsing multiple product images
 - Add products to cart
 - Checkout and order creation
 - Input validation on signup and login